Jan Hesters

 If you're lucky you will find some kind of simple definition like this:

 Functional programming is the process of building software by composing functions.
-Functional programming is declarative rather than imperative.
-Side-effects are isolated.
+Functional programming is declarative rather than imperative. side effects are isolated.
 And application state usually flows through pure functions.”

 You can relax because this article will explain all of these terms and more.
 Starting at Primitives.